 Yes.

-I came across it, I thought I'd try it out.
+I thought I'd try it out because I will try stuff out.

-Okay, well that's interesting.
+Okay, well, that's interesting.

-Oh, yeah, it's worked, it's really it's made with vegetables.
+It's really made with vegetables.

 It's herbs and things, herbs and spices and stuff, right?

-Better good, because you gotta do we could we have to do strength training as we get older.
+Because you've got to do, we have to do strength training as we get older.

 We absolutely have to, because it's how the body generates new cells.

-Okay, we have to do intermittent fasting.
+We have to do intermittent fasting.

-I have done something like a five-day fast, just water, right?
+I'm usually one meal a day, or I might, you know, I have done something like a five-day fast, just water, right?

-We have to do that as we get older because it it helps um get rid of old cells and replace with new cells, promotes human growth hormone.
+We have to do that as we get older because it helps get rid of old cells and replace with new cells.

-You know, as we get older, we've got to do uh I've I've done a lot of personal development work through a company called Landmark.
+I've done a lot of personal development work through a company called Landmark.

-I did loads and loads of work, I learned loads, and I did one of their health and fitness courses over 30 years ago or 29 years ago and something, and what I got interested in is exercising now, not to fit fixed because there's something wrong with my body.
+And I did one of their health and fitness courses over 30 years ago or 29 years ago and something.

 But how healthy do I want to be for the future?